na-na-hi/renget/archive/freellamas.md

 Rep. pen range: [1666] - how many previous tokens to scan for repetition
 Top_p: [0.9] - top percentage of best tokens to select from
-Top_k: [30] - top number of best tokens to select from
+Top_k: [30] - top number of best tokens to select from Tail-free Sampling: 0.9 - dynamically identifying the "tail" of the token probability distribution, then cut off that tail
 Do_sample: [On]
 Mirostat: [2.0] - mirostat version, just pick 2.0, this fixes llama2-13b's repetition issue
-Mirostat Tau: [4.0] - dynamically adjust the value of top_k to meet the perplexity defined by this value Mirostat Eta: [0.6] - learning rate
+Mirostat Tau: [4.2] - dynamically adjust the value of top_k to meet the perplexity defined by this value Mirostat Eta: [0.6] - learning rate
 ```
 https://rentry.org/llm-settings